Special Dietary Needs

-Kosher meals are served in Allen Hall Dining Room, in the Lincoln Avenue Residence Halls (LAR), 1005 W. Gregory Dr., Urbana, Sunday – Thursday from 4:45 to 6:15 p.m. during the academic year while the dining halls are in operation.
+Kosher meals are served in the Allen Hall dining room in the Lincoln Avenue Dining Hall (LAR), 1005 W. Gregory Dr., Urbana during the academic year while the dining halls are in operation.
+Hours of operation can be found here.
 These Kosher meals are under the certification of Rabbi Dovid Tiechtel of Illini Chabad and is in partnership with Illini Chabad.
 In addition, Kosher shelf-stable or frozen meals are available upon request in all dining halls.
-Kosher shelf-stable meals as well as other kosher products are available for purchase in the al a carte locations 57-North in Ikenberry, Chomps at Illinois Street (ISR), and Penn Station in Pennsylvania Avenue (PAR).
+Kosher shelf-stable meals as well as other kosher products are available for purchase in the dining retail locations 57-North in the SDRP, Terrabyte at ISR and Urbana South Market in PAR.
 Packaged kosher meals that were prepared in the Kosher Kitchen are also available for purchase in the Illini Union Quad Shop.

 For more information on the availability of Kosher meals in the area please visit: Chabad at http://www.jewishillini.org.

-Residents with a meal plan who choose not to dine with Dining Services during Passover must email their request to firstname.lastname@example.org to be reimbursed the raw food cost for meals missed at the rate of $2.28 per breakfast, $2.44 per lunch, and $3.45 per dinner.
+Residents with a meal plan who choose not to dine in the dining halls during Passover must email their full name and UIN to email@example.com to be reimbursed the raw food cost for meals missed at the rate of $2.84 per breakfast, $3.02 per lunch and $4.27 per dinner.
 Residents requesting this credit option should see the raw food cost credit posted on their Student Account Receivable (SAR) statement/e-bill.
 Students on the 6 Classic meal plan will receive a maximum of 6 dinner credits.